-There are already talks and articles available where you can learn more about new functionality.
-Take these with a grain of salt, as the new version is obviously still evolving.
+There are already resources available helping you can learn more about new functionality.

 Vueschool is also updating their Master Class course for Vue.js 3, and offer a special What's new in Vue 3 overview.
 It's not yet available as of now, but you can leave your email to be notified when they launch.
-If you're a bit nervous about how version 3 will impact you, this course is a great way to combat that for sure.
+If you're a bit nervous about how version 3 will impact you, this is a great way to combat that for sure.

 If you're just starting out with Vue, don't hesitate to start learning with the vast v2 resources out there.
 Most key concepts of the framework stay the same, and your knowledge will still be valuable when v3 comes out.